 Why write about stamps?
 Well, stamps have many qualities that make them worthy of your time.
 There are three qualities I find unique for one piece of printed material to have.

 One, they measure on a monetary scale the effort it takes a system to move an object of a particular size and weight from one point to another.
 In a way it is physics expressed in dollars and cents.
 Secondly, They open your mind to new ideas and new knowledge, like the index of a great encyclopedia might do.
 These little perforated paper squares commemorate great people, monumental events, amazing places, or revolutionary inventions and discoveries; many you may know little about.
-Finally, you get all this in a small interesting piece of artwork that is neat to look at.
+Finally, you get all this in a small and interesting piece of artwork that is neat to look at.

 2015 Bulgarian commemorative, Science and Technology Park.
 A nicely stylized illustration of the planets orbiting in the night sky.
 It is my understanding this issue has a circulation of twelve thousand stamps.
 A typical issue in the U.S. tops one hundred million stamps.
-However, the population of Bulgaria is nine million as compared to the population of U.S. being three hundred and twenty nine million.
+However, the population of Bulgaria is nine million as compared to the population of the U.S. being three hundred and twenty nine million.